aerickt/lapwing-for-beginners/src/Chapter-08.md

 ## Intro

 Vowels are reportedly the most difficult part of learning steno.
 Part of this is due to the fact that vowels are pronounced differently in different dialects of English.
 Unfortunately, I grew up learning General American English.
 This is the accent that Lapwing is based on.

-If you speak a different accent, you may have to subvocalize with an American accent.
+> If you speak a different accent, you may have to subvocalize with an American accent (sorry).

 I'm making an effort to include IPA with the hopes that they will be useful for some.
 However, I must make the disclaimer that I have never taken a formal linguistics course nor am I an enthusiast.
 I apologize for any errors that may be present in this page—do reach out to me if you have corrections!